-On March 24, 2017, ownership of the upland parcel transferred to the Applicant, who is now applying for a new lease to authorize the removal of the existing boat dock and access ramp, and its replacement with a new boat dock and ramp in the same configuration with no changes to the footprint.
-For the boat dock replacement, the existing boat dock will be floated away by boat to the contractor's facility for disassembly and a new boat dock will be floated in its place, using the same pilings as the existing dock.
-None of the pilings will be replaced or removed.
+The improvements occupying sovereign land adjacent to the subject parcel have not been previously authorized.
+On May 20, 2016, ownership of the upland parcel transferred to the Applicant.
+The Applicant has agreed to pay for the unauthorized occupation and use of the sovereign land from the time the upland parcel was occupied to a date immediately before the commencement of the proposed lease.
+The Applicant is now applying for a lease to authorize the removal of the existing boat dock and access ramp, and to replace it with a new boat dock and access ramp in the same configuration, with no changes to the footprint.
+For the boat dock replacement, the existing boat dock will be floated away by boat to the contractor's facility for disassembly and a new boat dock will be floated in its place, using the same pilings as the existing dock- none of the pilings will be replaced or removed.
+The existing access ramp will be removed and replaced with an access ramp in the same location and with the same dimensions as the existing access ramp.